mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 11 November 2025

-- The average temperature today is 14.14˚C,
+- The average temperature today is 14.33˚C,
 - With highs of 14.99˚C and lows of 13.49˚C,
-- It may feel like 13.91˚C with moderate rain
+- It may feel like 14.12˚C with light rain
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 998hPa and humidity is 88%
+- The pressure is 1000hPa and humidity is 88%
 - The sun will rise at 07:20 and set at 16:23

 <!-- weather_marker ends -->